 - Fluorouracil (5-FU) with doxorubicin and streptozocin

 Targeted therapies are a type of precision medicine.
 They slow or stop the growth of cancer by targeting specific features on cancer cells.
-There are two targeted therapies that are used to treat advanced pancreatic NETs.
+There are three targeted therapies that are used to treat pancreatic NETs.

 - Everolimus, which blocks one of the ways that cancer cells use to grow and divide.

 - Sunitinib, which prevents the tumor from creating new blood vessels, which are needed to grow and survive.

 Peptide receptor radionuclide therapy (PRRT) was recently approved to treat somatostatin-receptor positive pancreatic NETs.
 This type of radiation therapy uses an intravenous delivery of a radioactive drug called lutetium Lu 177 dotatate.
 This drug delivers radiation by attaching to the tumor directly.